es-socrates/getty.sh/docs/en/notes/theme/guide/quick-start/widgets.md

 ::: warning

-Giveaways or giveaways in the chat or livestream are 100% managed by the channel owner and not by Getty or Odysee.
+Giveaways in the chat or livestream are 100% managed by the channel owner and not by Getty or Odysee.

 :::